This post may contain affiliate links. Please read our disclosure policy.

 Enter your email for this recipe and weekly cooking inspiration!

-What sets these apart is the way they combine the classic flavors of spanakopita – that irresistible Greek spinach and feta pie – with tender, juicy ground turkey for a seriously satisfying meal.
-And they’re so easy to make and customize based on your tastes and what you have on hand.
-So whether you’re looking for a quick weeknight dinner or a crowd-pleasing addition to your next cookout, these burgers deliver on both flavor and convenience.
-Serve them as is or piled high with toppings on toasted hamburger buns.
+What sets these apart is how they borrow the flavors of spanakopita, the irresistible Greek spinach and feta pie, and tuck them into a juicy turkey burger.
+They’re easy to make and customize with what you have on hand.
+Whether you’re after a quick weeknight dinner or a crowd-pleasing cookout option, these burgers deliver.
+Serve them as is or piled with toppings on toasted buns.

 Ingredients for Spinach Feta Turkey Burgers